 Establishment of the National Forestry Authority was preceded by the development of the new Forestry Policy (2001) and the National Forest Plan (2002).
 These were to provide for a framework for distribution of roles and responsibilities amongst sector stakeholders and not just the Forestry Department.

-NFA has a mandate of managing 506 Central Forest Reserves (CFR’s) totaling to 1,262,090 ha of the land cover, with objectives of improving management of the CFRs, expanding partnership arrangements, supplying forest and non-forest products and services and ensuring organizational stability.
+NFA has a mandate of managing 506 Central Forest Reserves (CFR’s) totaling to 1,265,741 ha of the land cover, with objectives of improving management of the CFRs, expanding partnership arrangements, supplying forest and non-forest products and services and ensuring organizational stability.

-We would like to salute all corporate entities and Communities that have supported NFA in different ways throughout the management and conservation of Central Forest Reserves.
-Through the corporate tree planting partnerships we have been able to restore degraded forest cover in a number of Central Forest Reserves.
-This is an enormous indicator of public willingness to Partner with NFA in the management of Central Forest Reserves.
+We extend our heartfelt appreciation to all corporate entities and communities that have supported NFA in the management and conservation of Central Forest Reserves.
+Through corporate tree planting partnerships, we have successfully restored degraded forest cover in several reserves, showcasing the public's willingness to collaborate with NFA in managing these critical resources.

 Stuart Maniraguha